-From clean eating to orthorexia to bodybuilding to flexible dieting to occasional blogger to recipe developer to powerlifting to spinal disease to autoimmunity to full time lifestyle blogger and everything in between, this blog serves as my personal journal and life.
+From clean eating to orthorexia to bodybuilding to flexible dieting to full time recipe developer to powerlifting to spinal disease to autoimmunity to full time lifestyle blogger and everything in between, this blog serves as my personal fitness and recipe journal.
 It is filled with my food, my thoughts, my beliefs, my determination, my pain, and my life.

 So I decided to jump on the “clean eating” train and also used the Insanity program as my new regular workouts.
 I cut out nearly all packaged foods, rarely ate out, and was convinced that eating anything processed would surely equate to an early death for myself.
 Yeah, I was that “clean eater”.
 My obsession with eating “clean” foods began to quickly get out of hand.
 I found myself lecturing friends and family about how this food was bad for you and how that would cause disease.
 My “clean” food obsession landed me right smack dab in the middle of a fairly unknown eating disorder called orthorexia.
 I was certainly NO fun to be around when food was around or there were any discussions about eating.

 The upside to that particular downside was that when our Hawaii trip was finally upon us, I did manage to get my body together.
 I looked better on the outside than I ever had.
 Between the daily Insanity workouts and changes to my diet (still not restricting calories though), I was able to rock that bikini and strut my stuff confidently all over the beaches of Maui.